Frequently Asked Questions on The Artists Way

 I don’t believe in God/ The spiritual aspect conflicts with me/my faith

-I guess this is the most controversial aspect of the course and as an Apatheist myself, one I’ve personally struggled to find room for but The Artists Way is open for all people of all religious, spiritual and nonreligious beliefs.
-I know it’s a common concern for creatives attempting the course when they discover there’s a strong spiritual backbone to The Artists Way and it can be enough to put people off completely, but this is what I’ve learnt.
+I guess this is the most controversial aspect of the course and as an Apatheist myself, one I’ve personally struggled to find room for, but The Artist's Way is open for all people of all religious, spiritual and nonreligious beliefs.
+I know it’s a common concern for creatives attempting the course when they discover there’s a strong spiritual backbone to TAW and it can be enough to put people off completely, but this is what I’ve learnt.
 It’s only for 12 weeks.
 Most of us can be open minded and curious for that long and play along or give it a go, or tolerate it.
-Julia also encourages personalisation and adapting the idea of a creative God to fit into YOUR religious and spiritual views to make it work for you.
+Julia also encourages owning and adapting the idea of a creative God to fit into our own religious and spiritual views to make it work for us.
 There is LOT of freedom in how you define your God.
 Have a go at least at trying to give your God a name that feels acceptable.
-I’ve called mine everything from Universe to Life to Mind trying to find the right word.
+I’ve called mine everything from 'Universe' to 'Life' to 'Mind' trying to find the right word.
 It changes a lot depending on what you need it for.
 And you are not entering a cult, being brain washed, or anything else sinister.
-It can be irritating if you’re very against it but you are simply learning how to have faith in yourself and your creativity and that’s a GOOD thing.
-Many find the God aspect reassuring and after they’ve defined it for themselves they carry on most of the practices after they’ve completed the course.
-Others never use them again.
-Give it a good try and see if there’s any way you can integrate her ideas into your life.
-For others the spiritual aspect of The Artists Way, much like Alcoholic Anonymous, is essential to their success.
-I’m curious to hear how you approach the course regarding God.
-Let me know.
+You are simply learning how to have faith in your creativity and that’s a GOOD thing.

 No, seriously, the God thing is annoying the hell out of me

 If you find the notion of God or the spiritual side of this course that disruptive then I urge you, IGNORE IT, that’s OK.
-I understand that faith and religion can be a trigger for some people and if it’s too soon for you to unpick those issues then just read around it entirely.
+I understand that faith and religion can be a trigger for some people and if it’s not right for you, then just ignore that part.
 The content and tasks in The Artists Way are useful regardless of whether or not you connect with the spiritual elements in the book, so persevere without acknowledging God regardless.
 Many have succeeded in cultivating a more creative life without adopting the spiritual aspects of the book.